-This October New York City Center will open its new season with improvements to its building exterior and a newly renovated interior.
+New York City Center opened its new season with improvements to its building exterior and a newly renovated interior.
 The architectural style of their Moorish Revival building reflects the theme of its original occupants.

 For those unfamiliar, City Center, a former Mecca Temple of the Ancient Arabic Order of the Nobles of the Mystic Shrine (Shriners) was converted into New York’s first performing arts center in 1943.